-Warming has also produced numerous professional prospects, as at least one of his players has been selected in every MLS draft or supplemental draft.
-He has seen a total of 27 of his players drafted since the league's inception in 1996.
-Most recently, Mark Fetrow was selected by the Vancouver Whitecaps with the No. 59 pick in the fourth round of the 2012 supplemental draft.
-In 2011, Corey Hertzog was selected by the New York Red Bulls with the No. 13 pick in the first round of the SuperDraft while Drew Cost was a supplemental draft choice of Real Salt Lake.
+Warming has also produced numerous professional prospects, as at least one of his players has been selected in every MLS SuperDraft or supplemental draft.
+He has seen a total of 28 of his players drafted since the league's inception in 1996.
+Most recently, John Gallagher was selected with the 30th pick in the second round of the 2013 MLS Supplemental Draft.
+In 2011, Corey Hertzog was selected by the New York Red Bulls with the No. 13 pick in the first round of the SuperDraft, while Drew Cost was a supplemental draft choice of Real Salt Lake.

 A 1975 graduate of Berea College (Ky.), Warming was a four-sport varsity letterwinner, starring on the golf, swimming, tennis, and soccer teams.
 As a starting goalkeeper, he posted a 28-2-2 record.
 Warming also holds a master's of science degree in sport administration from Eastern Kentucky University.